shautvast/matrepl/README.md

   b=vector(0,0,-1,1)
   c="a+b"
   ```
 * and press enter.
 Then using the mouse pointer move a or b.
-(Labels will be added).
 * or type help()